Header & Footer Blocks

 Understanding global blocks

-When you open the editor for either the Header or the Footer, you will see a prominent banner at the top of the settings panel that reads "Global Component -- Changes to the header/footer are published immediately and will appear on all pages of your site."
-This is an important distinction: while regular blocks follow the draft/live workflow (changes are saved as a draft and only go live when you publish), Header and Footer changes go live the moment you click Save and Publish.
+When you open the Header or Footer settings, you'll see a banner: "Global Component -- Changes to the header/footer are published immediately and will appear on all pages of your site."
+Unlike regular blocks that follow the draft/live workflow, Header and Footer changes go live the moment you click Save and Publish.

-This design ensures your identity and navigation remain consistent.
-If you update your bio or add a new social link, the change appears everywhere instantly.
+This ensures your identity and navigation stay consistent.
+Update your bio or add a social link, and it appears everywhere instantly.

 Header block

-The Header block sits at the very top of every page and is the first thing visitors see.
-It is your personal introduction -- the digital handshake that tells people who you are and how to connect with you.
+The Header sits at the top of every page -- your digital handshake that tells visitors who you are and how to connect with you.

 Header block showing profile picture, display name, bio, location, and social icons